as-pect/as-pect/readme.md

 import "allocator/arena";
 ```

-This ultimately makes your test suite cleanner and require less imports.
+This will be replaced with a `--allocator` flag that specifies the test memory allocator.
+The default
+will be backwards compatible and be specified as the `arena` allocator.

 ## Closures